 During the examination, the technologist will be in a nearby room, separated by a window.
 The technologist will be able to see you.
 You will be able to communicate at all times through an intercom system.

 The technologist should be able to give you an estimate of how long the session will last before you begin.

 When the procedure is complete, you may be asked to remain on the exam table while a radiologist reviews the images to determine if additional images are needed.

 After the procedure

-You can expect to resume your normal activities, including driving, after the breast MRI exam, unless you've been given a sedative.
+You can expect to resume your normal activities, including driving, after the breast MRI exam, unless you were given a sedative.

-A radiologist will review the images from your breast MRI and send a copy of the report to your doctor, who will discuss the results with you at a follow-up appointment.
+A radiologist will review the images from your breast MRI and send a copy of the report to your doctor.
+Your doctor will discuss the results with you when they are available.